 Online Purchase Safety Tips

-Do not meet in a secluded place or invite strangers into your home.
+- Do not meet in a secluded place or invite strangers into your home.
+Suggest meeting during the day at a public location, ideally with video surveillance, such as one of the Buy and Sell Exchange Zones.

-Have someone come with you when you meet.
-If you cannot arrange for someone to come with you, let friends or family know where you are going, what time you're meeting, and all the details about who you are meeting.
-Let your contact know that everything is okay.
+- Have someone come with you when you meet.
+If you cannot arrange for someone to accompany you, let friends or family know where you are going, what time you are meeting and all the details about who you are meeting, Let your contact know that everything is ok.

 - Ask the buyer for photo ID.
 Take a photo of it for your reference.